 Task J-Web Configuration Editor CLI Configuration Editor Navigate to the Interfaces level in the configuration hierarchy.
 In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
 From the [edit] hierarchy level, enter 2.
-Next to Interfaces, click Configure or Edit . edit interfaces Create a PPPoE interface with a logical interface unit 0 1.
+Next to Interfaces, click Configure or Edit . edit interfaces Create a PPPoE interface with a 1.
 Next to Interface, click Add new entry .
-Enter logical interface and o.
-2. In the Interface name box, type pp0 and click OK . edit pp0 unit 0 3.
+Enter logical interface unit 0.
+2. In the Interface name box, type pp0 and click OK. edit pp0 unit 0 3.
 Under Interface name, click pp0 .
 4. Next to Unit, click Add new entry .
-5. In the Interface unit number box, type 0 .
+5. In the Interface unit number box, type 0.
 Configure an ISDN interface as the 1.
-Next to Backup options, click Configure.
+Next to Backup options, click Configure .
 Enter backup interface for the PPPoE interface-for example, dl0.0.
-2. In the Interface box, type dl0.0. set backup-options interface 3.
-Click OK . dI0.0 Specify the logical Ethernet interface 1.
+2. In the Interface box, type dl0.0. set backup-options interface , 3.
+Click OK . dIO.O Specify the logical Ethernet interface 1.
 Next to Pppoe options, click Edit .
-Enter one of the following underlying interface for the PPPoE 2.
-In the Underlying Interface box, type one of the following interface names: set pppoe-options at-2/0/0.0.
-For a logical Ethernet interface, type $re 0/0/1 0$ underlying-interface ge-0/0/1.0. ■ For a logical ATM interface type, at-2/0/0.0. set pppoe-options underlying-interface at-2/0/0.0.
+Enter one of the following or the logical ATM interface as the underlying interface for the PPPoE session-for example, ge-0/0/1.0 or 2.
+In the Underlying Interface box, type one of the following interface names: commands: set pppoe-options at-2/0/0.0. ■ For a logical Ethernet interface, type ge-0/0/1.0. underlying-interface ge-0/0/1.0. ■ For a logical ATM interface type, at-2/0/0.0. set pppoe-options underlying-interface at-2/0/0.0.
 Identify the access concentrator by In the Access concentrator box type ispl.com.
-Enter ispl.com. set pppoe-options access-concentrator ispl.com Specify the number of seconds (from 1 through 4294967295) to wait In the Auto reconnect box, type 100 .
-Enter before reconnecting after a PPPoE session is terminated-for example, 100 .
-A 0 value (the default) specifies immediate reconnection. set pppoe-options auto-reconnect 100
+Enter a unique name-for example, ispl.com. set pppoe-options access-concentrator ispl.com Specify the number of seconds (from 1 through 4294967295) to wait In the Auto reconnect box, type 100.
+Enter before reconnecting after a PPPoE session is terminated-for example, 100.
+A 0 value (the default) specifies immediate reconnection. set pppoe-options auto-reconnect 100 Specify the number of seconds a session can be idle-for example, In the Idle timeout box, type 100.
+Enter 100.
+A 0 value prevents the session from timing out. set pppoe-options idle-timeout 100.
+Specify the J-Series Services Router as the client for the PPPoE interface.
+In the Client box, Yes .
+Enter as the chefit for the 111 of interface. set pppoe-options client.